zhouyihh/learngit/readme.txt

-dit is a version contiol system.
+dit is a vdistributed contiol system.